News

 - Participation takes about 30 minutes.

-We are looking for motivated volunteers to help us with the following tasks:
+We are looking for motivated helpers to support us with the following tasks:

-- Managing social media platforms like Facebook and WhatsApp groups
+- Managing social media such as Facebook and WhatsApp groups

-- Maintaining exchanges with doctors, physicians and hospital centers and providing information for amyloidosis patients and relatives
+- Maintaining exchange with doctors and hospital centers and providing information for amyloidosis patients and relatives

-- Maintaining contacts with national and international organizations engaged in amyloidosis (multilingualism an advantage)
+- Maintaining contacts with national and international organizations engaged in the field of amyloidosis (multilingualism advantageous)

 - Regular meetings within the association to exchange information and insights and incorporate them into association work

-Support can be provided by anyone and does not necessarily have to be by association members.
-Association work is generally unpaid and voluntary.
-Expenses such as travel costs etc. are reimbursed.
+Support can be provided by all people and does not necessarily have to be done by association members.
+Association work is basically unpaid and voluntary.
+Expenses such as costs etc. are reimbursed.

 Anyone interested in actively participating in association work is welcome to contact the board, Markus Büel or Martin Bürgi.